-Second, federal deficits have been rising this year and debt is expected to continue rising in the future.
-Federal Reserve Board Chairman Jerome Powell has said that federal debt has been on an unsustainable path, as federal debt is growing faster than the economy.
-In The 2021 Long-Term Budget Outlook, CBO projects that the amount of publicly held debt will rise from 102.3 percent of GDP at the end of fiscal year 2020 to 107.2 percent in 2031.
-With the level of this debt now larger than the size of GDP and rising, this will eventually lead to increases in the yields on Treasury securities, and such increases could potentially happen suddenly, as seen in the past.
+Over the longer term, several factors are expected to result in a return to higher yields on Treasury securities.
+First, federal deficits were large during the pandemic and debt is expected to continue rising in the future.
+Federal Reserve Board Chairman Jerome Powell has said that federal debt has been on an unsustainable path,54 as federal debt is growing faster than the economy.
+In The 2022 Long-Term Budget Outlook, CBO projects that the amount of publicly held debt will rise from 97.9 percent of GDP at the end of fiscal year 2022 to 112.0 percent in 2033.
+Such increases in debt will eventually lead to increases in the yields on Treasury securities, and such increases in yields could potentially happen suddenly, as seen in the past.

-Third, the Federal Reserve's flexible inflation targeting policy should not be presumed to last indefinitely, given their explicit indication that they will review all aspects of their monetary policy every five years.
-This will likely lead to occasional changes in monetary policy.
+Second, the Federal Reserve's flexible inflation targeting policy should not be presumed to last indefinitely, given their explicit indication that they will review all aspects of their monetary policy every five years.
+55 This will likely lead to occasional changes in monetary policy.
 The worsening fiscal situation has been alleviated by recent low interest rates.
-It is unlikely that such an environment of increasing debt and low interest rates can persist.
-Even if wage inflation remains subdued, a prolonged period of unconventional (such as quantitative easing) monetary policy would likely lead to unintended consequences, such as a misallocation of credit and asset bubbles, potentially leading economists to question the effectiveness as well as the reversibility of unconventional monetary policy, which has become part and parcel of the toolkit of the current policy.
+It is unlikely that such an environment of increasing debt and low interest rates can persist in the long run.
+Elevated inflation has prompted the Federal Reserve to raise the short term nominal interest rate.
+The outcome of the Federal Reserve's efforts to control inflation may impact future changes to monetary policy following what has been experienced in 2021 and 2022.

 The low interest rates experienced in the last economic cycle from 2007 to 2019 (averaging 0.83 percent) do not make a compelling case for further changing the ultimate assumption, which has been lowered from 2.7 percent to 2.5 percent for the 2019 Trustees Report and from 2.5 percent to 2.3 percent for the 2020 Trustees Report.
 It remains to be seen for how long the current monetary policy regime can co-exist with the increasing federal debt.
+Additionally, the experience so far in 2022 shows that periods of temporarily higher interest rates in the future are possible.
 Thus, the Trustees maintain the ultimate real interest rate assumption at 2.3 percent for alternative II.